alinxie/databricks-cli/README.rst

     pip install -e .

 If you run `$databricks --version` the output should end with `dev0`.
 If this is not the case, you may need to start a new terminal session and relaunch any virtual environments you have created.
+When installing the virtualenv, it may help to use the ``--no-site-packages`` flag.

 Features
 ^^^^^^^^